The Idolmaster Million Live!

 The Idolmaster Million Live (アイドルマスター ミリオンライブ！, Aidorumasutā Mirion Raibu!) is a Japanese multimedia spin-off series of The Idolmaster, starting with the game of the same name.
-The series follows a new group of idols working alongside the idols of 765 Productions with a producer at the 765 Theater Agency.
+The series follows a new group of idols working alongside the idols of 765 Production with a producer at the 765 Live Theater.

 The original game is a Japanese idol raising simulation video game developed and managed by Bandai Namco Entertainment released on the GREE social network platform February 27, 2013 for Android and iOS platforms and for feature phones.
 A rhythm game titled Idolmaster Million Live!
 Theater Days was released on June 29, 2017.
 The original game ended service on March 18, 2018, leaving Theater Days as the main game centered on Million Live.
-An anime television series adaptation by Shirogumi is scheduled to air in October 2023.
+An anime television series adaptation by Shirogumi aired in October 2023.

 Overview

 Million Live! introduces 37 idols, working alongside the 13 idols of 765 Production; Theater Days adds two more idols and a secretary.
 Compared to other spin-offs in the Idolmaster series, the new idols work with and interact with the idols of 765.
 The general design and much of the visual elements are done by A-1 Pictures, the same animation studio responsible for animating several of the Idolmaster anime series.